srujan1306/Fundamentals/sql.md

 - For safety we divided the tables for accessing data from different tables we need joins.

 ![alt text](joins.png)
+There are many other joins like

+- CROSS JOIN
+- NATURLAL JOIN
+- EQUI JOIN
+- SELF JOIN

 26. Find the list of all buildings that have employees